 In terms of the locals in the project, I simply asked people who I thought looked interesting, who either fitted my loose narratives or who I thought were interesting enough in their appearance to consider building narratives around.
 This emerged out of my day-to-day encounters with the place – I didn’t actively seek out locals as such.”

 Excerpt of an interview by Rotem Rozental.
-Continue reading here
+Continue reading here (no longer active)

 More of Craig’s work here